happypeter/edocs/soho.md

   -  https://www.youtube.com/watch?v=qoT7P2iOkJU Scandinavian Interior Design | Defined and How to master it: There is a particular color palette that's associated with the Scandinavian decor and this includes the hue of grays, whites, browns and blanks.
 Peter Side Note: note the 's' after each color.
 I do use different whites for things, they works together.
 Brown is wood color, OK to have sth other than wood which is brown.
   - What Define Scandinavian style? https://www.youtube.com/watch?v=lyjC_QYZdx4 NO.1 color palette - walls are typically paint in white colors - use wood/fur/texture to add more demensions to the space - use darker colors and thin lines - the minimumist commonly just use black+white+wood+plants as the palette.
 NO.2 Lighting. big windows white curtain and open spaces NO.3 Furniture.
 Thin legs to avoid shade, always create spacious and airy feelings NO.4 Nature. lots of green and dry leaves NO.5 Natural Materials, sheep skin/wool
   - Core value: Scandinavian Design goes extreme on pragmatic functionality. https://www.bilibili.com/video/BV1Af4y197Ep Rule1: Don't spend money on the box.
 Nodic people don't want to spend money on the box(the house) style, all they want is white walls.
 Some nodic family has a bit classic style doors and wall decors, that is because that is old house, they don't want to spend money to change that.
 On the other hand, they spend a lot on furnitures.
 Because the walls are so simple, the furnitures become so outstanding.
 So Nodic mindset is the item must have good shape and color, simple enough so that they won't produce cluttered feelings, you don't have to buy furnitures designed by Scandinavian people to have Scandinavian style.
 The They love modular home, by changing the poistion of the furnitures and not touching the box, the house maybe switched to another life style.
 Rule2:  Push progmatic usefulness to the extreme.
 Design everything from it's functionality. e.g reuse ladders/stackofbooks/cart as nightstand. open closet is welcomed, simple and cheap, use a curtain to avoid visual clutter.
 Expose power cord and everything Rule3: Follow your heart, as long as it is not ugly.
 You are allowed to combine anything together as you want, free to mix in some classic furniture in your space, be creative show your own personality is encouraged. 'as long as you type in Scandinavian Style in taobao, you are betraying Scandinavian style'
-- Globals
-  - white_box_size =  40cm*50cm*20cm
-  - eveything white except there is a reason not to do so.
+- Eveything white. except there is a reason not to do so.
 For windows, white frame + white curtain = bright room + good background for my plants
 - Table
-    - I don't like the iron leg sharp edge desks now
   - round corner is nice. safe for 2 yo. comfortable when you touch it
   - I want wood workbench like my dinning table now. round corner, light, legs removable, so very portable
   - I don't want screws exposed outside, you can hide them easily
   - I want it to be versatile, so no drawers.
 Want shirt not strechers, so that people fill comfortable sitting on the side.  that's maybe why most dinner tables don't need have strechers like desks
   - my current desk material: Scots pine
   - size.
 If u want to put on a big iMac 110x75cm is the minimum space.
 I already have two desks for iMac, so I don't need to worry about this. so I am OK with 100x60cm, it's also more than enough as a dinner table for four.

 ## lighting_system
 - goal: hide light bulk, no light come directly to my eyes, the light bulb should targeting the things I want to see, not my eyes.